 Pull-up leather also has a sanded surface below the finish.
 On some types the natural grain remains undamaged in which the grain structure can be fine or coarse with either a gloss or a matt finish.

 An important point regarding this leather type is the patina that develops quite rapidly.
-Pull-up leather gives out a lighter colour when stretched or scratched, which occurs easily where you can remove some of the colour by rubbing the surface with a damp cloth.
+Pull-up leather gives out a lighter color when stretched or scratched, which occurs easily where you can remove some of the colors by rubbing the surface with a damp cloth.

 Antique Grain Leather

-Resistant to wear, it can be white or coloured and maintains a strength and thickness unlike suede.
+Resistant to wear, it can be white or colored and maintains strength and thickness, unlike suede.
 This is because of the outer layer that is used, making it the exact opposite of how suede is achieved.

-Nubuck is more expensive than suede and must be heavily coloured or dyed to conceal the sanding and stamping marks, should this be an issue for some people.
+Nubuck is more expensive than suede and must be heavily colored or dyed to conceal the sanding and stamping marks, should this be an issue for some people.

 Commonly used for jackets, shirts, shoes, bags and even furniture, suede is made from the underside of the animal skin which is softer and more workable as opposed to the outer layer.

-After scraping through to create a unique nap which is soft and fuzzy surface found in fabrics and leather, it creates a suppleness that is not typically as fine as Nubuck, mainly because of it having a much looser fibre structure, suede is made.
+After scraping through to create a unique nap which is a soft and fuzzy surface found in fabrics and leather, it creates a suppleness that is not typically as fine as Nubuck, mainly because it having a much looser fiber structure, suede is made.

-Due to it not being taken from the exterior, suede is delicate and has a low durability as opposed to any other type of leather.
-Having a textured nature and open pores, suede is prone to absorbing liquids really quick, resulting in it being quick to get dirty.
+Due to it not being taken from the exterior, suede is delicate and has low durability as opposed to any other type of leather.
+Having a textured nature and open pores, suede is prone to absorbing liquids really quickly, resulting in it being quick to get dirty.